alvinvoo/ckad-notes/notes.md

 # Questions
 - How do kodekloud directly exposes the controlpane node such that we could checkout `/etc/kubernetes/manifest/...`
 - what is kubeadm, how does it work?
+- the command/api request to `Kube Apiserver` actually would persist in etcd database
+  - how does it look like?
+Can i access the etcd db?

 # Answers
 - minikube is just a docker image